Planning your safari

 The flight between JRO and DAR is approximately about one hour.

-The tourist visa fee is US$50 with the exception of the following citizens: Pakistan (US$ 200), USA (US$100)
+The tourist visa fee is US$50 except for the following citizens: Pakistan (US$ 200), USA (US$100)

 Since its independence in 1961, Tanzania has been a politically stable country and one of the safest countries to travel to in Africa.

 We highly recommend that you consult with your physician or a travel medical doctor for advice several months in advance of your trip as you may need a series of vaccinations.
-Please ensure that you indicate that you will be travelling to Tanzania on safari.
+Please ensure that you indicate that you will be traveling to Tanzania on safari.
 Your doctor will be able to suggest which vaccinations and medications are advisable.
 Anti-malarial medication is strongly recommended and should be discussed during your doctor’s visit.